DDuarte/IntWars2/README.md

 Contributing
 ------------
-Want to join?
-Contact us and show us some work.
+~~Want to join?
+Contact us and show us some work.~~ Please fork and upload any progress.

 Contact
 -------